itsNileshHere/Windows-Iso-Debloater/README.md

 This script has been tested with:

 - Windows 10 version 22H2 (Build 19045.3757)
-- Windows 11 version 23H2 (Build 22631.2787)
+- Windows 11 version 23H2 (Build 22631.4037)

+Should work with any other versions too

 ## Usage

-1. Download and Mount the windows ISO
-2. Launch PowerShell as **ADMINISTRATOR** and execute the following commands
+1. Launch PowerShell as **ADMINISTRATOR** and execute the following commands
 ```{powershell}
 Set-ExecutionPolicy Unrestricted -Force
 iwr -useb https://itsnileshhere.github.io/Windows-Iso-Debloater/download.ps1 | iex
 ```
 *Alternatively, you can manually download the script from [here](https://github.com/itsNileshHere/Windows-ISO-Debloater/releases/latest) and execute it using PowerShell with **ADMINISTRATOR** privileges.*

+2. Select Windows ISO from the dialogue.
+Follow the instructions.
 3. The ISO will be generated in the same directory where the script is located.
 4. To whitelist a package, simply comment out its name in the script.

 ## Customization

-You can customize the script by modifying the following sections of the script:
+Package removal can be customized by modifying the following sections of the script:

 - Packages to remove
 - Features to remove